 Guitar picks are made of all sorts of materials.
 So, try them out before buying.
 The material that feels comfortable to you might not be the same for someone else.
 Consider pick density, flexibility, stiffness, smoothness, and actual feel to grip before choosing a material.

 But if I had to choose, I’d recommend a plastic pick i.e, nylon, celluloid or acetal (different types and forms of plastic).
 They are lightweight and pretty cheap.
-That’s why I think they are the best for beginners.
+That’s why I think they are the best for beginners and correct one to serve the purpose.

 2. Start with a thin pick

-Though medium gauge pick is the most popular and effective for both picking and strumming, many skilled guitarists prefer thicker or heavy pick since it favours great control and a wide range of picking force, mostly suited for electric guitars.
+Though medium gauge pick is the most popular and effective for picking, alternate picking and strumming, many skilled guitarists and great players prefer thicker or heavy pick since it favours great control and a wide range of picking force, mostly suited for electric guitars.
 Thicker pick also helps to play louder and allows particular notes or scales to be emphasized such as lead guitar stuff which becomes more important at a certain skill level.

 3. Always use two fingers

-Never use more than two fingers to grab hold of the pick.
-You should only use your thumb and your index finger.
+Never use more than two fingers to hold the pick.
+You should only use your thumb and index finger.
+Put the pick between your thumb and index finger.
 This is the best way to hold the pick.
 Yes, there are guitarists that use more than two fingers.
 But that doesn’t mean you can too.
 If you belong to 99% of guitarists then using just two is all you will need.

 4. Place the pick properly

-There are various methods of holding the pick.
+There are various ways of holding your pick and picking techniques.
 Each has its own ups and downs.
 But my advice is to use the standard O-method.
 In this method, you bend your index finger kind of like a hook.
 Position the index finger so that the sides of the finger are parallel to the floor.
-Now place the pick on the top side of your index finger.
+Now put the pick on the top side of your index finger.
 Now, press down on top of it using the pad of your thumb.

 This method is the easiest to follow.
 It provides adequate grip and control over the pick making it best for beginners.